mandaris/lab-play/README.md

 - Move skip to main context link into header and change color
 - Make navigation links into lozenge
 - Adjustments in style

+1.6.01
+- Change bimi to black and white version
+- Fix issue with rss